 We address our residents’ treatment needs using a holistic and interdisciplinary team approach.
 In addition to the therapies we offer, we provide opportunities for social and community engagement, building independent living skills, career and educational development, and many wellness activities.

 Program participants enjoy a wide range of recreational, educational, and vocational opportunities.
 Vermont’s landscape provides the perfect setting for hiking, skiing, cycling, canoeing, swimming, and exploring the natural world.
 Residents engage in outdoor activities throughout the week that vary depending on the seasons.
 The optional Trek Program provides an extended wilderness based therapeutic experience.

 Residents practice living well in the community through volunteer experiences, taking courses at local colleges and having paid employment.
 Additionally, residents are encouraged to explore the dining, shopping, arts, and entertainment options in Central Vermont to build a healthy balance of recreational and social opportunities.

 Initially, residents live in dorm-like rooms at the “Inn”.
-As they achieve greater stability, build stronger coping skills, and demonstrate more independent living skills, the residents can “step-down” to an on-site studio apartment where they still have access to staff and programming for support.
+As they achieve greater stability, build stronger coping skills, and demonstrate more independent living skills, the residents can “step-down” to one of our five on-site studio apartments in our Annex and Walker Lane buildings.
+Here they continue to have access to staff and programming.
 We have an off-site group housing option, Greatwood Lodge, when residents feel prepared to live more independently, but continue to need a lower level of support

 Evidence-Based Approaches to Treatment